Most Repeated General Awareness Questions for SSC CHSL Tier 1

 7. First woman Prime Minister of India?

-8. Headquarters of WHO?
+8. Where are the headquarters of WHO?

 9. Who discovered the vaccine for Smallpox?